Berks County Opioid Settlement Funds – Click here to learn more or apply

 Your loved one’s recovery journey has begun – they are receiving addiction treatment.
 You may be asking, “what happens now?”
-There are many ways friends & family can support their loved one.
+There are many ways friends & family can provide support.
 We believe it is crucial to learn about the disease of addiction and the treatment process.

 Treatment looks different for everyone, and for some, it may be a bumpy road to recovery, but it is possible.
 Millions of Americans are in recovery from addiction.
 We encourage you to reach out and ask for help for yourself and don’t lose hope.
 There are many that have gone before you.

 Please feel free to contact us should you have any questions specifically about treatment and resources available to friends & family.

 Unfortunately the answer is no. Many people with a substance use disorder go through treatment several times before successfully engaging in recovery.
 A personal motivation to change can strengthen over the course of numerous treatment attempts.
 Insights gained in treatment can be cumulative and may assist the individual in realizing the full benefits of treatment.